 There is no immediate impact at this stage of the planning process.
-A final budget will be developed in partnership with the Vaughan Open Streets Working Group which will be highly dependent on the route length, location, activities, security, staffing and other such variables.
-Corporate sponsorships are expected to be a main revenue source and the newly created Office of Partnerships will be asked to participate if timing aligns.
-Should there be additional costs associated with the City's participation in an Open Streets event; staff will submit a request as part of the 2016 budget consideration process outlining the associated costs prior to committing to undertake any related initiatives.
+A final budget will be developed in partnership with the Vaughan Open Streets Working Group which will be highly dependent on the route length, location, activities, security staffing and other such variables.
+Corporate sponsorships are expected to be main revenue source.
+Should there be additional costs associated with the City's participation in an Open Streets event, staff will submit a request, as part of the 2016 budget consideration process outlining the associated costs prior to committing to undertake any related initiatives.